madrilene/lene.dev/src/pages/index.md

 I consider myself part of a group of people who want to build a human-centered web.
 As Michelle Barker states in her [manifesto](https://humanewebmanifesto.com/), I strive to make all my projects accessible, inclusive, sustainable, safe, secure, resilient, reliable and independent.

 <custom-split>
 {% image "./src/assets/images/content/lene2023.jpg", "Me, in front of my desk, not directly looking into the camera.
-I'm smiling and wear a blazer I wouldn't normally wear when I'm working", null, "eager", "sync" %}
+I'm smiling and wear a blazer I wouldn't normally wear when I'm working", null, "eager", "sync", null, "(max-width: 1010px) 90vw, 650px" %}
 Hi, I'm Lene.
 I have been doing web design and development (mainly frontend) for a living since 2008.
 I was born in Berlin and have been living for over a decade in Madrid.
 I work with clients all over the world.
 </custom-split>